Updated June 30, 2023

 Introduction To Oracle Database

-Oracle Database (also referred to as Oracle Relational Database Management System (RDBMS) or simply Oracle) is a multi-model database whose proprietary is held by Oracle Corporations.
+It also referred to as Oracle Relational Database Management System (RDBMS) or simply Oracle.
+It is a multi-model database whose proprietary is held by Oracle Corporations.
 It is developed in assembly languages, C and C++.
 As per Wikipedia, Larry Ellison, Bob Miner, and Ed Oates started a consultancy called Software Development Laboratories (SDL) in 1977 and developed the original version of Oracle Software.

 Create a Table